stephdl/nethserver-httpd/UI-API.md

 ## reverse proxy

-API to create, validate and save  reverse proxy settings from the proxypass database
+API to read, validate and save  reverse proxy settings to the proxypass database

 ### Input